jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF spells db/transmutation/Move Earth.md

 ClassList: { druid: 6, sorcerer: 6, wizard: 6 }
 CastTime: see text
 Range: long (400 + 40 ft./level)
-Area: dirt in an area up to 750 ft. square and up to 10 ft. deep (S)
+Area: dirt in an area up to 750 ft. square and up to 10 ft. deep
 Effect:
 Targets:
 Duration: instantaneous